jandre/safe-commit-hook/README.md

 [![asciicast](https://asciinema.org/a/0uqf6dcaautz599xru1kefa6b.png)](https://asciinema.org/a/0uqf6dcaautz599xru1kefa6b)

+# Editing the rules

+They are currently in JSON format at `~/.safe-commit-hook/git-deny-patterns.json`.

+Just remove the rules you wish to ignore.
+In the future, would nice to have a `.git-safe-commit-ignore` file for a repo.

 # TODO

+ * [ ] Allow project specific exceptions for safe commit checks.
  * [ ] Don't blow away any other git pre-commit hooks in `git init-safe-commit`.
  * [ ] Extend the JSON spec to allow for searching for body of modified files.